Falkirk Council does not provide a pest control service.

 - preventing wildlife from eating poison you've put down

-A few top tips to help keep your home pest free:
+A few top tips to help keep your home and business pest free:

 - Wipe kitchen surfaces, clean up any food, and throw away uneaten pet food waste